Annual Report 2022-2023

 - Authorized to act on behalf of the complainant.

-When a complaint is made, typically the RCMP carries out the initial investigation into the complaint and reports back to the complainant.
+When a complaint is made, typically the CRCC sends the complaint to the RCMP for investigation.
+The RCMP investigates the complaint and reports back to the complainant.

 The Chairperson can also initiate a complaint.
-Chairperson-initiated complaints allow the Chairperson to set the scope of the investigation of a public complaint.
-These complaints are investigated in the same manner as a complaint from a member of the public.
+These complaints allow the Chairperson to set the scope of the investigation of the complaint.
+These complaints are typically investigated in the same manner as a complaint from a member of the public.

 A complaint must be made within one year of the alleged conduct occurring.